3. FORENSIC SCIENCES

 Police locale et police fédérale assurent ensemble la fonction de police intégrée.

-The local police are made up of 196 police zones on the whole Belgian territory.
+The local police are made up of a large number of police zones on the whole Belgian territory.

 They carry out both judicial and administrative basic police missions on the territory of the police zones and perform the 7 basic police tasks, i.e. community policing, assistance, intervention, assistance to victims, local investigations, maintenance of law and order and road traffic.